kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 placement, users should use node labels and selectors to ensure pods are scheduled on nodes with the appropriate `swapBehavior`.

-**Note on placement:** For cases, when explicit limit is set, the `NodeDeclaredFeatures` KEP is an option to explore for implicit scheduling control – a separate Swap Scheduling KEP is exploring this further.
-Explicit limits show clear user intent for these workloads to work with nodes in `WorkloadControlledSwap` mode, and the scheduler could place them right.
-This also can protect the conflicting case by not placing explicitly disabled swap workloads on a `LimitedSwap` node.
+**Note on placement:** Setting an explicit swap limit on a pod provides a strong signal of user intent.
+While this KEP does not implement any scheduling logic based on this signal, a separate [Swap Scheduling KEP](https://github.com/kubernetes/enhancements/issues/5424) is exploring this topic.
+In the future, the scheduler could use this information to ensure that pods requesting swap are placed on nodes configured for `WorkloadControlledSwap`, and that pods explicitly disabling swap are not placed on `LimitedSwap` nodes where they might get swap by default.

 **Note on coexistence:**  Kubernetes cannot support ‘built-in' protection when users want to have some nodes in `LimitedSwap` and some nodes in